31 May, 2022

 If you want to learn more about the estate's fascinating history, we recommend taking a guided tour of the castle itself which dates back to 1856 when it was built as a holiday home for Queen Victoria and Prince Albert.

 The estate is open to the public from April to July each year.
-For more information about opening times and tickets, please visit the website here.

 Keep in mind that if you stray to close to the house itself, you may be asked to politely move on by security.